japila-books/spark-sql-internals/docs/spark-sql-HashPartitioning.md

 # HashPartitioning

 [[Partitioning]]
-`HashPartitioning` is a link:spark-sql-SparkPlan-Partitioning.adoc[Partitioning] in which rows are distributed across partitions based on the <<partitionIdExpression, MurMur3 hash>> of <<expressions, partitioning expressions>> (modulo the <<numPartitions, number of partitions>>).
+`HashPartitioning` is a spark-sql-SparkPlan-Partitioning.md[Partitioning] in which rows are distributed across partitions based on the <<partitionIdExpression, MurMur3 hash>> of <<expressions, partitioning expressions>> (modulo the <<numPartitions, number of partitions>>).

 [[creating-instance]]
 `HashPartitioning` takes the following to be created:

-* [[expressions]] Partitioning link:expressions/Expression.md[expressions]
+* [[expressions]] Partitioning expressions/Expression.md[expressions]
 * [[numPartitions]] Number of partitions

 [[Unevaluable]][[Expression]]
-`HashPartitioning` is an link:expressions/Expression.md[Expression] that link:expressions/Expression.md#Unevaluable[cannot be evaluated] (and produce a value given an internal row).
+`HashPartitioning` is an expressions/Expression.md[Expression] that expressions/Expression.md#Unevaluable[cannot be evaluated] (and produce a value given an internal row).

-`HashPartitioning` uses the link:spark-sql-Expression-Murmur3Hash.adoc[MurMur3 Hash] to compute the <<partitionIdExpression, partitionId>> for data distribution (consistent for shuffling and bucketing that is crucial for joins of bucketed and regular tables).
+`HashPartitioning` uses the spark-sql-Expression-Murmur3Hash.md[MurMur3 Hash] to compute the <<partitionIdExpression, partitionId>> for data distribution (consistent for shuffling and bucketing that is crucial for joins of bucketed and regular tables).

 [source, scala]
 ----